thoughtspot/thoughtspot.github.io/_spotiq/customization.md

 * **Columns**, where you can explicitly indicate which columns to include in a SpotIQ analysis.
 (You can select all, some, or none.)
 * **Advanced**, where you can run custom analyses and incorporate R scripts into SpotIQ.

 The **Advanced** tab has many options.
-(The panel scrolls, so more algorithms are available than are shown in the picture below.)
+The panel scrolls, so more algorithms are available than appear in the following image

  ![]({{ site.baseurl }}/images/spotiq-customize-algorithms.png)